KevinKaras/WarGame/README.md

   - Deck size changer button to swap between a 26 card deck, an 8 card deck, and a 5 card deck, to fine tune user experience.
   - Removal of usernames from leaderboards, for the people who cant stand to see their buddy's reign over their score
   - Input validations to prevent too short/long of names
+  - Heroku side testing capabilities.
+Testing worked on local machine, but upon pushing to heroku, the original project ran into bizarre errors near the     completion of the project.
+Currently the main focus of this project is figuring out why the app struggles to run on my local machine again after         pushing to heroku.

 ## RUNNING THE APP